 Service

-A service once created is immutable when .
+A service once created is immutable when released with a concrete version.
 If there is any change in service definition, then a new version needs to be released with that change.

 name